 Finetune your mobile content

-The screen of a smartphone is small, that’s a given.
-On that screen, text gets truncated or wrapped in a seemingly never-ending stream of paragraphs.
-A user has to scroll endlessly.
-Text on a mobile screen has the potential to give every web designer a headache.
+Smartphone screens are small.
+On that screen, text gets truncated and wrapped in a seemingly never-ending stream of paragraphs.
+Users have to scroll endlessly.
+Text on a mobile screen has the potential to give any web designer a headache.
 But the design – and use – of text is of crucial importance to the success of your site.
-If your site is unreadable or plain ugly, people will not read your 1,000-word article.
-Hell, not even your 100-word summary.
+If your site is unreadable or just plain ugly, people will not read your 1,000-word article.
+Hell, maybe not even your 100-word summary.
 Fix your typography.

 People read a lot on their smartphones, but you have to make it as easy as possible for them to do so.
-Also, you have to make sure that your content is up to scratch as well.
+You also need to make sure that your content is up to scratch.

 Read more: Optimize your mobile content